949f45ac/xmrig-HIP/README.md

 - Nvidia cards are theoretically supported, but that needs more testing

 ## Setup for High Vega Hashrate on Linux

+Currently the miner gets best hashrate when run in concert with amdgpu-pro.
+Hence you’re best served using a 16.04 or 18.04 Ubuntu with stock kernel.

 ### 4.15 or older kernel and amdgpu-pro and ROCm
 - Install Ubuntu 18.04 or 16.04